sfzombie13/fetcher/README.md

 **Company:** Kanawha IT Security LLC
 **Copyright:** Kanawha IT Security LLC 2025

-Fetcher is a standalone SFTP interface designed specifically for clients.
+Fetcher is a standalone SFTP interface designed specifically for my clients.
 It provides a user-friendly, console-based interface that allows users to log in, browse remote directories, download individual files or entire directories, and navigate through folder structures securely and efficiently.

 ---

 ## Overview

 Fetcher is a self-contained executable that:
-- Connects to an SFTP server using user-supplied credentials.
+- Connects to my SFTP server using user-supplied credentials.
 - Presents an intuitive, menu-driven interface for file operations.
 - Enables file downloads and directory navigation.
 - Embeds all necessary dependencies (including `WinSCPnet.dll`) for ease of deployment.